 Adobe Spark Post: Spark Post offers themed layouts, colors and fonts for professional-looking posts in almost no time at all.
 The free version includes the Spark logo on all your downloaded images, which isn’t great for your brand.
 The good news is that with an affordable upgrade, you can personalize your posts with templates that integrate your brand elements.

 Crello: This social media graphic design tool is filled with features that make it easy to customize your images.
-The interface here is similar to Canva’s, but it includes a lot more template and font options within its free version.
+The interface here is similar to Canva’s, but it includes a lot more templates and font options within its free version.
 There’s a decent collection of photo editing tools included as well.

 Easil: Clean, modern templates and pretty stock photos make Easil stand out from other tools.
-Upgrade to create a folder with all of your favorite elements for quick, on brand designs.
+Upgrade to create a folder with all of your favorite elements for quick, on-brand designs.
 You can upload your own fonts, download animated GIFs, merge designs and more.

 Snappa: The templates Snappa offers are bold and illustration-heavy.
-If this imagery works for your brand, Snappa could be the tool for you.
-The free version is fairly limited, with only 5 downloads per month.
+If this works for your brand, Snappa could be the tool for you.
+The free version is fairly limited with only 5 downloads per month.
 Drag and drop images and fonts, either from the tool or your own (available when you upgrade to Pro).
 If you get stuck, there are video tutorials to help you out.

-Instagram: While not the most robust editor out there, Instagram’s built in filters are convenient.
+Instagram: While not the most robust editor out there, Instagram’s built-in filters are convenient.
 If your photos already look great, popping a barely-there Instagram filter over them can be just what you need to tie your feed together.